Professor Matt Houlbrook

 Research

-Postal Pedagogies and Petty Capital: The Global Business of Self-Improvement traces the remarkable rise and fall of the Pelman Institute and the correspondence course known as Pelmanism.
-From the 1890s to the 1960s, tens of thousands of people across the world committed themselves to the task of “improving” their personality.
+The Self-Improvers: The People Who Remade Themselves – and Made the Modern World traces the remarkable rise and fall of the Pelman Institute and the correspondence course known as Pelmanism.
+From the 1890s to the 1960s, tens of thousands of people across the world committed themselves to the task of ‘improving’ their personality.
 Lured in by adverts promising social and professional success, they industriously read textbooks and completed worksheets — or, perhaps just as often, gave up on the course within days.
 The project follows the Pelman Institute and its members between its offices in Britain, France, India, South Africa, New Zealand, Australia, Canada, and the United States.
 In so doing I hope to explain why self-improvement became a global business, and how, in turn, Pelmanism disappeared from popular memory as anything other than a children’s card game.
 It is a book about the global movement of psychological knowledge, ideas of personhood, advertising techniques, and corporate capital.
 It is also an intimate history of what self-improvement meant to the ordinary men and women who signed up for the Pelman Institute’s courses — about the changing nature of aspiration and anxiety in the modern world.
+I have been awarded a Leverhulme Trust Major Research Fellowship (2023-2026) to complete this book.

-I am also involved in a number of ongoing collaborative research projects:
+I am involved in a number of ongoing research collaborations with colleagues from across disciplines or civic organisations and communities in Birmingham and beyond.

 Publications